 Physical and Occupational Therapy

+Physical and occupational therapy incorporating medical-quality equine movement has been shown to produce measurable and functional therapeutic results.
 While sitting astride a horse in a forward-facing position, the client’s pelvis moves in the same multi-dimensional pattern and rhythm as it would if they were walking typically.
-Clients can can also be placed in other positions, such as on hands-and-knees, backwards, sideways, lying prone or supine over the barrel of the horse, etc. Each position targets different cognitive and physical systems to achieve specific therapeutic goals.
+Clients can can also be placed in other positions, such as on hands-and-knees, backwards, sideways, lying prone or supine over the barrel of the horse.
+Each position targets different cognitive and physical systems to achieve specific therapeutic goals.

-As a horse changes tempo or moves through geometric figures, clients must adjust their posture to maintain a balanced position, which results in increased core stabilization, postural control, protective reflexes, endurance, and weight bearing and motor planning.
-The horse’s movement also provides sensory input to vestibular, proprioceptive, tactile, and visual systems, thereby facilitating changes in sensory integration and attentional skills.
+The average horse takes approximately 100 steps per minute, providing clients with repetitive, rhythmic, and variable input through multidimensional movement on a dynamic base.
+During a single session, a client experiences up to 3,000 typical movement patterns they can use to improve function in daily life.
+As a horse changes tempo or moves through geometric figures, clients must adjust their posture to maintain a balanced position, resulting in increased core stabilization, postural control, protective reflexes, endurance, and motor planning.
+The horse’s movement also provides sensory input to vestibular, proprioceptive, tactile, and visual systems, facilitating changes in sensory integration and attentional skills.

+Clients are assisted by a side-walker on either side of the horse, as well as horse handler, providing support during the session based on the therapist’s guidance.
 A side-walker’s primary job is to maintain the safety of the client at all times, as well as assisting in placing the client in the position requested by the therapist.
 Side-walkers go through rigorous training and are integral members of our treatment teams.

 Core strength and postural stability is necessary for many daily activities, such as: